Information for grant holders submitting scientific Progress and Final reporting on grant outcomes.

 The Commonwealth may ask the Grantee for ad-hoc reports on the project.
 The Grantee must provide these reports in the timeframes notified by the Commonwealth.
 The Grantee may also be asked to participate and provide information about the Activity as part of the overarching evaluation of the MRFF.

 Final Reports are required for all grants except Equipment, Independent Research Infrastructure Support Scheme (IRIISS) and Postgraduate Scholarship grants.

 Research Fellowship grants which include either a Support Enhancement Option, a Trans-Tasman Joint Initiative Award or a Translation Advancement Incentive have an additional requirement to provide a one page report at the conclusion of the Fellowship by email to email@example.com.

-Scheme-specific Funding Rules and grant schedules may specify additional reporting requirements.
+Grant Guidelines and Grant Schedules may specify additional reporting requirements.

-NHMRC retains the authority under the Funding Agreement to request additional reports about the Research Activity in the form and within the time frame specified by NHMRC.
+NHMRC retains the authority under the Funding Agreement to request additional reports about the Research Activity in the format and within the timeframe specified by NHMRC.

 RGMS User Guide – Grant Administration

 The RGMS User Guide – Grant Administration is available to assist with meeting scientific reporting requirement through RGMS.